ibm-cloud-docs/containers/cs_troubleshoot_debug_ingress.md

 {: #ts_ingress_config}

 1. If you use a custom domain, verify that you used your DNS provider to map the custom domain to the IBM-provided subdomain or the ALB's public IP address.
 Note that using a CNAME is preferred because IBM provides automatic health checks on the IBM subdomain and removes any failing IPs from the DNS response.
-    * IBM-provided subdomain: Check that your custom domain is mapped to the cluster's IBM-provided subdomain in the Canonical Name record (CNAME).
+    * **IBM-provided subdomain CNAME**: Check that your custom domain is mapped to the cluster's IBM-provided subdomain in the Canonical Name record (CNAME).
         ```
         host www.my-domain.com
         ```